Customer perception: Definition, importance & how to improve it

 Why is customer perception important?

+Customer perception is important because it impacts a business’s bottom line.
 Say a customer becomes so frustrated with your brand that they decide to end their subscription with your business.
 You might think it’s a small loss—just a single subscription—but that churn represents much more value.
 That buyer might have gone for an upsell or cross-sell, or they may have remained a loyal customer and told their friends to buy your product.

 Once you realize how much impact a single customer can have on your bottom line, their perception of your company will seem like anything but a small matter.

-Customer perceptions affect your brand’s reputation
+- Customer perceptions affect your brand image

 Many consumers love to share their positive experiences with people in their network.
 For example, they might tell their family about a restaurant that serves delicious pizza.
 Or, they’ll encourage their coworkers to use a productivity app that slashed their work time in half.